hassj/CKS-ACloudGuru/03-Cluster-hardenning.md

 > Make sure service account have only the necessary RBAC permission

 ### Hands-on lab
+- checking rolebinding on specific namespace then descirbe them for detail to see which serviceAccount bind to which role.

+- describe role to see which permission grant to that role then edit it if need

+- seperating permission on each role for mitigate scope of permission by creating one more role and rolebinding then attached that RBAC (role and rolebinding) to service account

 ## Chapter 3.5: Restricting access to kubernetes API